-- (1) include a short abstract, - (2) explain the scientific content and discuss the

-- culinary, chemical, physical and biological phenomenon, transformation or process in relation to the image, - (3) explain the relevance to molecular and physical gastronomy, - (4) clearly explain how the picture was produced (materials and methods have to be given), - (5) give a sufficient number of references.
+- (1) include a short abstract - (2) explain the scientific content and discuss the culinary, chemical, physical and biological phenomenon, transformation or process (using - (3) explain the relationship with molecular gastronomy - (4) explain how the picture was made - (5) give a sufficient number of references .

-1.4.
-Books reviews and articles reviews
+1.5.
+Books and articles reviews

 As for other texts, these texts are reviewed double blind.
-The include a title, an abstract giving the title of the book or article reviewed, keywords, and a text with references.
-Pictures can be included (with captions).
+The include only a title, an abstract giving the title of the book reviewed, and a text.
+One picture can be included.